randeer/kubernates/certs-user account-service account-roles-bindings/README.md

-To Genarate a new key using "openssl" openssl genrsa -out key_name.key 2048
+To Genarate a new key using "openssl": openssl genrsa -out key_name.key 2048

-To generate a CSR
+To generate a CSR:
 openssl req -new -key key_name.key -subj "/CN=randeer"  -out new_csr.csr

-To verfiy the certificate
+To verfiy the certificate:
 openssl x509 -in my-cert.crt -text -noot

 -------------------------------------------------